ashish-dalal-bitspilani/data_quality_app/README.md

 + Time Complexity and Considerations :

-Assuming dataset has n rows (1,000,000), m (in this case 7) columns and w worker nodes
+Assuming dataset has n rows , m columns ((1000000,7)in this case) and w worker nodes

 | Approach	| Time Complexity	|
 |-----------|-------------------|